 Oral medications for type 2 diabetics are designed to help you manage blood sugar, as a result, they can increase your risk of hypoglycemia (low blood sugar).
 Other common side effects are headaches, blurry vision, flu-like symptoms, fluid retention, weight gain and gastrointestinal problems.
 Because of continued fluctuations in blood sugar levels, some of the side effects of insulin may mirror the symptoms of diabetes.

 The drugs can also interact with several prescription drugs like steroids, birth control pills, antibiotics, statins, as well as over-the-counter NSAIDs.
 It’s important to discuss any other medicines or supplements you may take with your doctor, because your dosages may need to be adjusted.
-For more specifics about the risks associated with each individual class of diabetes drugs, see MedShadow’s Need to Know article on diabetes drugs.
+For more specifics about the risks associated with diabetes drugs, see MedShadow’s Need to Know article on diabetes drugs.

 More Diabetics = More Drugs = More Risk